AliYoussef96/BCAWT-GUI/README.md

 ```python
 pip install BCAWT
 ```
-3. Download this [zip file](https://github.com/AliYoussef96/BCAWT-GUI/tree/master/BCAWT-GUI), after, compress the file and run BCAWT-GUI.py script by any way you would like.
+3. Download this [zip file](https://github.com/AliYoussef96/BCAWT-GUI/tree/master/BCAWT-GUI).
+After, compress the file and run BCAWT-GUI.py script by any way you would like.

 # Usage